kiokyu/DiplomaMag/README.md

 # DiplomaMag
-Docs and schemas fro diploma
+Docs and schemas for diploma